-Our customers make inspiring improvements that affect their organizations, industries, and the global community every day.
-By using open source technologies, these organizations are proof that when we work in the open, share resources, and collaborate, powerful things can happen.
+Our customers make inspiring improvements that affect their lines of business, organizations, industries, and even the global community every day.
+By using open source technologies to create change, these organizations are proof that when we work in the open, share resources, and collaborate, powerful things can happen.

 We want to tell the world about these stories.
 That’s where you come in.